 Have you ever noticed how almost every farm is marked by a flock chickens?
 The busy clucking and scratching of hens, a rooster’s crowing in early morning, the farm fresh eggs that appear?
 It’s a charming reality!
 But everyone who keeps a flock knows the truth.
 At some point your hens will stop producing.

 Responsible keepers are faced with a dilemma.
 Most of us can’t afford to feed 15-20 old hens who give nothing in return.
 But everyone knows old hens are tough and unpalatable.
-You don’t want give your dog the idea that old hens=dinner.
+You don’t want give your dog the idea that hens=dinner.
 And so?

 Many of us wait for the old birds to die off.

-Today, I want to offer you an alternative, to combat the idea that old hens are good for nothing!
+Folks, it doesn’t have to be this way.
 I’ve spent the last several years of my life supply palatable meat for the dinner table by learning how to clean and use old hens.
-The knowledge is too good to keep to myself.
+The knowledge is too good to keep to myself!

 3 Reasons You Should Learn How to Clean and Use Old Hens